VanishMax/vanished/README.md

 # [Vanished](https://vanishmax.com)

-My personal blog built with Sapper in Neumorphic design.
+My personal website and a CV built with SvelteKit in Neumorphic design.